-Our named executive officers did not participate in, or earn any benefits under, a nonqualified deferred compensation plan sponsored by us during the fiscal year ended December 31, 2020.
+Our named executive officers did not participate in, or earn any benefits under, a nonqualified deferred compensation plan sponsored by us during the fiscal year ended December 31, 2021.
 Our Board of Directors may elect to provide our officers and other employees with nonqualified defined contribution or other nonqualified deferred compensation benefits in the future if it determines that doing so is in our best interests.

 We have established a 401(k) tax-deferred savings plan, which permits participants, including our named executive officers, to make contributions by salary deduction pursuant to Section 401(k) of the Internal Revenue Code of 1986, as amended.
 We are responsible for administrative costs of the 401(k) plan.
-For 2020, we matched 50% of the first 6% of the participant's eligible compensation contributed to the 401(k) plan, up to a cap of \$8,550.
-Matching contributions vest annually over the first 4 years of service and are fully vested thereafter.
+For 2021, we matched 50% of the first 6% of the participant's eligible compensation contributed to the 401(k) plan, up to a cap of \$8,700.
+In 2021, matching contributions vested annually over the first four years of service and are fully vested thereafter.
+In 2022, we implemented a new policy in which all matching contributions are immediately vested.